davidwilson3/smart-on-fhir/README.md

 1. Clone `git clone https://github.com/davidwilson3/smart-on-fhir.git` or download this repository.

-2. From the command line, go the to `./client` folder and run `npm i` to install all client NPM modules
+2. From the command line, go to the `./client` folder and run `npm i` to install all client NPM modules.

 3. Next, navigate up one folder level and then to the `./server` folder.
 Again, run `npm i` to install all server NPM modules.